Safari94/uniplaces-codechallenge/README.md

 # uniplaces-codechallenge

 Code challenge that I did during the recruitment process for the position of Software Engineer at Uniplaces.
-Spring Framework to build Rest API and Swagger 2 to do your documentation
+Spring Framework to build Rest API and Swagger 2 for the documentation

 # Units with sub-units